 Creating a LoadBalancer Service

-When CCE Turbo clusters and dedicated load balancers are used, passthrough networking is supported to reduce service latency and ensure zero performance loss.
+If dedicated load balancers are associated with Services in CCE Turbo clusters, passthrough networking is supported to reduce the network latency and ensure zero performance loss.

 External access requests are directly forwarded from a load balancer to pods.
 Internal access requests can be forwarded to a pod through a Service.